-For a catastrophic disaster, the final lock-in amount { æ Áà^ adjusted upon limited to not more than 75 percent of any current estimate, without the concurrence of the Regional Administrator or Federal Coordinating Officer (FCO) with Disaster Recovery Manager authority and the Office of the Chief Financial Officer (OCFO).
+The 6-month estimate is no longer the floor or a guaranteed minimum funding for HMGP.
+The 12-month lock-in is the maximum amount available.
+Prior to 12 months, total obligations are limited to not more than 75 percent of any current estimate, without the concurrence of the Regional Administrator or Federal Coordinating Officer (FCO) with Disaster Recovery Manager authority and the Office of the Chief Financial Officer (OCFO).